 The core idea is that having more immediate “skin the game” prompts patients to become better shoppers for health care services, and lowers patient costs.
 Those who pay subscription fees and those who pay per visit fees obviously face very different incentive structures at the primary care level.
 It would certainly have been interesting to see whether Nextera members who paid under the two different models differed in their primary care utilization.

 More importantly, however, precisely because the fee per visit cohort all had HDHP/HSAs, they had enhanced incentives to control their consumption of downstream costs compared to those placed in the subscription plan, who did not have HDHP/HSA accounts.
-The per-visit cohort can, therefore, reasonably be assumed to have been responsible for greater downstream cost reduction per member than their subscription counterparts.
+The per-visit cohort can, therefore, reasonably be assumed to have expereinced greater downstream cost reduction per member than their subscription counterparts.

-Had the whitepaper broken the plan participants into three groups — non-Nextera, Nextera-subscriber, Nextera per-visit — there is good reason to believe that the subscription model would have come out a loser.
+Had the whitepaper broken the plan participants into three groups — non-Nextera, Nextera-subscriber, Nextera per-visit — there is good reason to believe that the subscription model would have come out one of the two losers.

 Here are the core data from the Nextera report.